uwmisl/purpledrop-manual/building/Top-Plate-Preparation.md

 # Top Plate Preparation

-An ITO coated piece of glass is used as the top plate to enclose the droplets.
+An ITO coated piece of glass is used as the top plate to enclose the droplets and provide the "common" electrode.
 It must be prepared with a hydrophobic coating, tape spacers to maintain the gap between the top plate and the dielectric, and copper tape for making electrical contact to the ITO.

 ## Materials